This country-specific Q&A provides an overview of Environment laws and regulations applicable in France.

 Who are the primary environmental regulatory authorities in your jurisdiction?
 To what extent do they enforce environmental requirements?

 The main authorities are the prefect, the regional environment, development and housing directorate (“DREAL”), and other specific State services such as the regional health agency (“ARS”).
-The Ministry for the Environment is mainly dedicated to the drafting of environmental law and definition of main policies and priorities.
+The Ministry for the Ecological and Solidary transition is mainly dedicated to the drafting of environmental law and definition of main policies and priorities.

 These authorities have both administrative and judicial police powers.
-While the administrative police has a preventive purpose, aiming at preventing the damages to the public order, and in particular to the environment, the judicial police has a repressive purpose, penalising criminal offenses.
+While the administrative police has a preventive purpose, aiming at preventing the damages to the environment, the judicial police has a repressive purpose, penalising criminal offenses.

 What is the framework for the environmental permitting regime in your jurisdiction?